lvn1/awesome-nfts/README.md

 - [manifold-xyz](https://www.manifold.xyz/) - Creates blockchain products for NFT communities, currently partnering with the top 1% of cryptomedia content creators.
 - [Pixel Chain](https://pixelchain.art/) - Pixel Art That Lives Forever.

+## Gallery

+- [Cyber](https://oncyber.io/) - 3D experiences to show your NFTs

+## Gaming - Play to Earn

+- [Axie Infinity](https://axieinfinity.com/) - Axie is a new type of game, partially owned and operated by its players.

 ## Marketplaces